HSKPeter/inventory-tracking-application/README.md

 * This project is an inventory tracking web application for a logistics company.

 ## Features
-* Provides basic CRUD Functionality:
+* Provides basic CRUD Functionaliies:
     * [x] Create inventory items
     * [x] Edit Them
     * [x] Delete Them
     * [x] View a list of them

+* Enables user to export product data to a CSV

 ## Get Started